krithikag23/AI-Papers-Explained-Rebuilt/papers/01_Attention_Is_All_You_Need/positional_encoding.md

 - No extra parameters are required
 - It avoids overfitting to specific sequence lengths
 - It provides consistent, mathematically structured signals

+(Later models do use learned or relative positional encodings.)